 No CON Required For: Ky.
 Rev. Stat.
-1 .
-Primary care centers. §§ 216B.020(3)(a), 216B.020(i) 2 .
-Special health clinics. § 216B.020(3)(b) 3 .
-Specialized medical technology services, unless providing a state health plan service. § 216B.020(3)(c) 4 .
-Retail-based health clinics and ambulatory care clinics that provide nonemergency, noninva- sive treatment of patients. § 216B.020(3)(d) 5 .
-Ambulatory care clinics treating minor illnesses and injuries. § 216B.020(3)(e) E .
-Mobile health services, unless providing a service in the state health plan. § 216B.020(3)(f) 7 .
-Rehabilitation agencies. § 216B.020(3)(g) 8 .
-Rural health clinics. § 216B.020(3)(h) ç .
-Off-campus, hospital-acquired physician practices. §216B.020(3)(i) 1 0.
-Private offices and clinics of physicians, dentists and other practitioners of healing arts. § 216B.020(2)(a) 1 1.
-Office buildings built by or on behalf of a health facility for the exclusive use of physicians, dentists and other practitioners of the healing arts. § 216B.020(2)(b) 1 2.
-Outpatient health facilities that do not provide services in the facility after midnight and are exempt from CON and licensure under 216B.020(3). § 216B.020(2)(c) 1 3.
-Dispensaries and first-aid stations located within business or industrial establishments main- tained solely for the use of employees, if the facility does not contain inpatient or resident beds for patients or employees who generally remain in the facility for more than 24 hours. § 216B.020(2)(d) 1 4.
-Establishments, such as motels, hotels and boarding houses, which provide domiciliary and auxiliary commercial services, but do not provide any health related services and boarding houses which are operated by persons contracting with the United States Department of Veterans Affairs for boarding services. § 216B.020(2)(e) 1 5.
-The remedial care or treatment of residents or patients in any home or institution conducted only for those who rely solely upon treatment by prayer or spiritual means in accordance with the creed or tenets of any recognized church or religious denomination and recognized by that church or denomination. § 216B.020(2)(f) 1 6.
-On-duty police and fire department personnel assisting in emergency situations by provid- ing first aid or transportation when regular emergency units licensed to provide first aid or transportation are unable to arrive at the scene of an emergency situation within a reasonable time. § 216B.020(2)(g) 1 1 2 2 Abortion facilities as defined in Ky.
+1. Primary care centers. §§ 216B.020(3)(a), 216B.020(i) 2.
+Special health clinics, unless the clinic provides pain management services and is located off the campus of the hospital that has majority ownership interest. § 216B.020(3)(b) 3.
+Specialized medical technology services, unless providing a State Health Plan service. § 216B.020(3)(c) 4.
+Retail-based health clinics and ambulatory care clinics that provide nonemergency, noninva- sive treatment of patients. § 216B.020(3)(d) 5.
+Ambulatory care clinics treating minor illnesses and injuries. § 216B.020(3)(e) 6.
+Mobile health services, unless providing a service in the State Health Plan. § 216B.020(3)(f) 7.
+Rehabilitation agencies. § 216B.020(3)(g) 8.
+Rural health clinics. § 216B.020(3)(h) 9.
+Off-campus, hospital-acquired physician practices. §216B.020(3)(i) 10.
+Private offices and clinics of physicians, dentists and other practitioners of healing arts. § 216B.020(2)(a) 11.
+Office buildings built by or on behalf of a health facility for the exclusive use of physicians, dentists and other practitioners of the healing arts. § 216B.020(2)(b) 12.
+Outpatient health facilities that do not provide services in the facility after midnight and are exempt from CON and licensure under 216B.020(3). § 216B.020(2)(c) 13.
+Dispensaries and first-aid stations located within business or industrial establishments main- tained solely for the use of employees, if the facility does not contain inpatient or resident beds for patients or employees who generally remain in the facility for more than 24 hours. § 216B.020(2)(d) 14.
+Establishments, such as motels, hotels and boarding houses, which provide domiciliary and auxiliary commercial services, but do not provide any health related services and boarding houses which are operated by persons contracting with the United States Department of Veterans Affairs for boarding services. § 216B.020(2)(e) 15.
+The remedial care or treatment of residents or patients in any home or institution conducted only for those who rely solely upon treatment by prayer or spiritual means in accordance with the creed or tenets of any recognized church or religious denomination and recognized by that church or denomination. § 216B.020(2)(f) 16.
+On-duty police and fire department personnel assisting in emergency situations by provid- ing first aid or transportation when regular emergency units licensed to provide first aid or transportation are unable to arrive at the scene of an emergency situation within a reasonable time. § 216B.020(2)(g) 18.
+19. Abortion facilities as defined in Ky.
 Rev. Stat. § 216B.015.
-Hospitals that do not seek or accept Medicare, Medicaid or other financial support from the federal government or any state government.
+Hospitals that do not charge patients and do not seek or accept Medicare, Medicaid or other financial support from the federal government or any state government.
 Assisted living residences.
-Family care homes.
 State veterans' nursing homes.
-Services provided on a contractual basis in a rural primary-case hospital. § 216B.020(1)
+Services provided on a contractual basis in a rural primary-case hospital.
+Ambulance services owned and operated by a city government. § 216B.020(1), (5)